10 Tips for DIY Bankruptcy Chapter 7

 Different kinds of debt are treated differently in Chapter 7 bankruptcy.
 Make sure you know what kind of debt you have before you start your DIY bankruptcy.

 For instance, there are generally special rules about child support debt and bankruptcy.
-If you owe money in child support you will want to read up no those differences.
+If you owe money in child support you will want to read up on those differences.

 Similarly, there are special rules for student loan debt and unpaid taxes.
 Student loan debt cannot typically be discharged with Chapter 7 bankruptcy.

 Most kinds of debt can be dealt with by filing for Chapter 7 bankruptcy.
 If you have credit card debt or medical debt you may be able to discharge them through your DIY bankruptcy.
 Make sure the kind of debt you owe can be discharged before you get started with your DIY bankruptcy.

 4. Look at court websites for Chapter 7 Bankruptcy forms